Sugar Glider Self Mutilation

 1. Stress and Anxiety: Sugar gliders are highly social animals that thrive in the company of other gliders or their human caregivers.
 Social isolation, changes in environment, or lack of mental stimulation can create stress and anxiety, leading to self-mutilation.

-See also Sugar Glider Exercise Ball
+See also Sugar Glider Travel Carrier Or Tote

 2. Boredom: Sugar gliders are curious and intelligent creatures that require mental and physical stimulation.
 Inadequate environmental enrichment or lack of toys and activities may cause boredom, which can manifest as self-mutilation.